-I am really into gardening lately and what with the Chelsea Flower Show currently on at the moment I thought I would share with you once again some inspirational stories to achieve a Happy Garden…
+I love my Garden at the moment, so I thought I would share with you some inspirational stories to achieve a Happy Garden too…

 Once upon a time, there was a sunny patch of land attached to a cosy little home.
 It wasn’t the sunniest place on the planet; it wasn’t the biggest place either.
 But it was the happiest garden you’d ever seen.
 Why so?

 Because a happy garden is nothing more than a garden that matches your personality and your styles perfectly.
 There is nothing more than a healthy style décor in happy gardens.
 For most homeowners, the garden is the extension of their interior décor.
 It’s the little spot of public life or controlled exhibition if you prefer – ignore the fences and the tall trees, no garden is fully private; you can always take a peek at your neighbour’s garden from the bedroom window – where you can share your passion and your sense of fun with the rest of the world.
 It doesn’t have to be the exact continuation of your interior décor – let’s be honest, it can’t be: it is outside, and there are less structural elements to decorate – but it is the reflection of your personality.
 Your garden tells your story.

 How about stepping back in a time machine and creating the perfect post-WWII’s garden.
 This is the kind of garden that suits a person who has a taste for a little vintage style, and even lifestyle too.
 When it comes to gardening, there is always a healthy amount of DIY – this is what gardening is about, after all.
 For a 1950s’ style garden, you will need to tackle the entire DIY project, from planting to finding the perfect furniture and – more often than not – restoring it too!